telerik/blazor-docs/components/breadcrumb/events.md

 **The event will not fire for the last item and for disabled items.**

-You can use the `OnItemClick` event to react to user choices in a Breadcrumb without using navigation to load new content automatically.
+You can use the `OnItemClick` event to react to user choices in a Breadcrumb, and load new content without using navigation.

 >caption Handle OnItemClick event of the Breadcrumb